seanohare98/dormlink-prod/README.md

 ## Installation

-- This guide assumes you have a basic competence with a command line tool like Terminal.
-If you need to learn more, click [here](https://www.davidbaumgold.com/tutorials/command-line/).
 - Retrieve `.env` from our WhatsApp or Discord group.
-I'll frequently update it on those platforms, but prefer to keep it off GitHub since it contains sensitive personal and group data.
+I'll frequently update it on those platforms, but prefer to keep it off GitHub since it contains sensitive group data.

 ##### Project Code